Nekroze/drydock/docs/specification.rst

 ``domain``: ``none``: domain that subcontainers will serve.

+``specification: ``none``: a link to a container specification that will be used as the base for this container.
+Any fields defined in this specification will override the given link's specification.
+With this docker container developers can provide its own specification and leave the implementation fields (ie, domain) to the end user.

 ``command``: ``none``: if provided this command will be passed to the new container for its first time setup.